 Click here to read our detailed guide on the best lures for catching redfin.
-Redfin are a predatory fish, there not to fussy and will have a go at most lures.
+Redfin is a predatory fish, they’re not too fussy and will have a go at most lures.
 Good options include soft plastics, spinners, blades and hard bodies.
 A great starting point might be a brightly coloured soft plastic curly tail on a 1/8 – 1/12 ounce jig head.

-Redfin have sharp spikes on the dorsal fin and on the sides before the front fins these are referred to as gill rakers.
-Redfin breed in large numbers so keep moving around until you start getting bites.
+Redfin has sharp spines on the dorsal fin and on the sides before the front fins these are referred to as gill rakers.
+Redfin breed in large numbers so keeps moving around until you start getting bites.
 Cast in one area for a few minutes if you don’t get any bites then move on and keep doing this until you start getting some bites.
 Don’t be afraid to mix up colours and lure styles if the bite goes quiet.
 Some days bright colours work great the next day natural colours.

-When targeting reddies on soft plastics ad lures we recommend a light 1-3 or 2-4 kilo spin rod around 7 foot in length.
-Coupled with a light 1000-2500 size reel, spooled with 4 pound or 6 pound line and leader.
-When bait fishing use a 2-4 or 3-5 kilo rod around 7 foot in length.
+When targeting Reddies on soft plastics and lures we recommend a light 1-3 or 2-4 kilo spin rod around 7 foot in length.
+Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and leader.
+When bait fishing uses a 2-4 or 3-5 kilo rod around 7 foot in length.
 Coupled with a 2500-3000 size reel.
 Then a paternoster rig with a small sinker at the bottom and a couple of scrub worms.

 Lake Eppalock, Lake Wendouree, Daylesford, Wurdi Buloc, Lake Hume, Lake Eildon, Rocklands Reservoir, Waranga Basin, Lake Purrumbete, Loddon River

-Redfin are much more active in the warmer months, however some of the big ones can be caught during winter.
+Redfin is much more active in the warmer months, however, some of the big ones can be caught during winter.
 There great to target in the first hours of sunlight and last hours of sundown, or on overcast days.